srijan-paul/blog/11ty/gsoc-2.md

 2. **Cross fingers and wait:** Now we wait for the organization and Google to review the proposal.
 If everything goes well - I should get a green signal via mail.
 And everything did go well, so I did :)
 3. **Community bonding:** The actual "summer of code" is padded with a period where we get our feet wet with the organizations, our mentors and the codebase.
 4. **Start coding:** And this is where the interesting work finally starts.

+In addition to the have, it helps to have a clear plan and some know-hows about the project you want to work on.
+Getting in touch with the organization prior to GSoC and getting familiar can be a good step 0 :).

 ## Coding Period. <a name="coding"></a>